 The terminal boards should be attached to the belts of the operators.
-The board with the cord and plug is used by the operator who carries the Receiver.
-Both operators fasten cleats on their shoes, then attach cleat cables to each cleat, running the cable inside their pant legs.
-The key operator connects the wires from BOTH of his cleats to the LOWER terminal on his terminal board.
-The secondary operator connects the wires from both his cleats and one end of the long connecting cable to his terminal board.
-The other end of the connecting cable goes to the UPPER terminal of the key man's terminal board.
-The plug coming from the key man's terminal board is plugged into the jack marked OUTPUT on the Receiver.
-Set the Receiver to the audio-frequency position and turn the unit "ON".
-The apparatus is ready for use.
+(The board with the cord and plug is used by the operator who carries the Receiver).
+Both operators fasten cleats on their shoes, then attach cleat cable to each cleat, running the cables inside their pant legs.
+The key operator connects with wires from both of his cleats to the lower terminal on his terminal board.
+The secondary operator connects the wires from both of his cleats to the lower terminal on his terminal board.
+The secondary operator connects the wires from both of his cleats and one end of the long connecting cable to his terminal board.
+The other end of the connecting cable goes to the upper terminal of the key man's terminal board.
+The plug coming from the key man's terminal board is plugged into the jack marked CLEATS, the Receiver is turned "ON", and the apparatus is ready for use.

 The traverse along the pipeline is made by walking over the pipe at a slow pace.
-Beginning adjacent to the Transmitter/Oscillator set the Receiver sensitivity so that the signal from the Transmitter/Oscillator can be heard at a very lower level.
-As progress away from the Transmitter/Oscillator is made, the signal may drop and the level can be raised again by increasing the sensitivity control.
-As the distance increases from the Transmitter/Oscillator, increase the Gain Switch to medium or high as required.
-A discontinuity is indicated by an INCREASE in average signal level, followed by a relatively sharp decrease, then another increase and then back to normal level as progress is made over the discontinuity.
+Beginning adjacent to the Oscillator set the Receiver volume so that the signal from the Oscillator can be heard at a very low level.
+As progress away from the Oscillator is made, the signal may drop and the level can be raised again by increasing the volume.
+A discontinuity is indicated by an increase in average signal level, followed by a relatively sharp decrease, then another increase and then back to normal level as progress is made over the discontinuity.

 The exact point of discontinuity lies under the point of decreased signal or null.
 This, then, is the point halfway between the two operators.
 If a series of discontinuities exist in close proximity to each other, the null effect may not be heard, or very difficult to observe.
-In this case, one man walks along the line and the other walks at right angles to the line and discontinuity is noted by an INCREASE in signal directly over the fault.
+In this case, one man walks along the line and the other walks at right angles to the line and a discontinuity is noted by an increase in signal directly over the fault.